scheinerman/HyperbolicPlane.jl/README.md

 ### The Plane

-The `HyperbolicPlane` module will provide basic objects in the Hyperbolic plane (realized as the Poincare Disc).
+The `HyperbolicPlane` module provides basic objects in the Hyperbolic plane (realized as the Poincare Disc).

 + `HPlane()`: Represents the entire hyperbolic plane.